damon-shaw/udacity-capstone/README.md

 ### Perform Builds on your Pipeline
 Screenshots showcasing failed and successful builds can be found in the `screenshots/pipeline/build` directory.
 The following files are in this directory:
-  * `failed_build_frontend.png`: A pipeline build that failed due to some error in the front-end code.
-  * `failed_build_backend.png`: A pipeline build that failed due to some error in the back-end code.
   * `successful_build.png`: A pipeline build that successfully completed all steps.

 Screenshots showcasing the active deployment can be found in the `screenshots/deployment` directory.
 The following files are in this directory: